 [Videos] How To Backup and Recover Salesforce Data

-It’s only 67 days until Dreamforce ‘17, but Salesforce Admins and Developers don’t need to wait to protect their critical business data and metadata in Salesforce.
-In this blog, you’ll discover “how to” videos that will show you a better way to restore lost data in use cases like these.
+In this blog, we share our Salesforce “how to” videos that show you a better way to restore lost data in use cases like the following:

 But wait – doesn’t Salesforce protect my data?